• Skip to primary navigation

 Anyone with a bit of common sense and some pre-trip planning can easily handle Italian roads.
 To help out, we put together a Driving in Italy Guide you can quickly reference while on Italy’s roadways.

-6. Embrace the Alpine Wellness Culture
+6. Embrace Alpine Wellness

 One of the more alluring aspects of South Tyrol is how it mends the mind, body and soul.
-The immense natural beauty, joyful celebration of cultural traditions and Alpine lifestyle invites you to slow down and soak in your immediate surroundings.
+The immense natural beauty, joyful celebration of cultural traditions and Alpine lifestyle invite you to slow down and soak in your immediate surroundings.

 Embrace this invitation.
 You will not regret it.
-We’ve always found South Tyrol’s slow travel and slow food appeal hard to resist even when we’re pining for the view over the next mountain top.
+We’ve always found South Tyrol’s slow travel and slow food appeal hard to resist even when we’re pining for the view over the next mountaintop.

 South Tyrol is a haven for health and fitness enthusiasts.
 Beautiful spas and resorts, both rustic and contemporary in style, dot the landscape allowing you to reap the benefits of Alpine wellness.